danesnick/old_website/_posts/2021-01-28-30plusdays-Gentoo-experience.markdown

 ### Portage

 The best part about Gentoo is through its package manager Portage.
 Portage is a source-based package manager where packages are installed through the command <code>emerge</code> You can think of <code>emerge</code> as functionally similar to <code>apt</code> or <code>dnf</code>, but the packages and its dependencies in most cases are built from source.
 Because most packages are built from source, this allows you to customize compiler flags and dependencies on a package-by-package basis; Portage makes managing how you want to setup dependencies and compiler flags incredibly user-friendly.
-Iaboutm not going to go into detail about Portage, but I will highlight the parts I used and enjoyed the most about it.
+I'm not going to go into detail about Portage, but I will highlight the parts I used and enjoyed the most about it.

 #### Package USE Flags